StanJulia/Stan.jl/README.md

 2. Handling of obtaining and passing CMDSTAN_HOME is still being studied.
 3. For now the Julia upper bound 0.4- has been removed, although several dependencies are not yet available on Julia 0.4.

+I would like to thank Kentarou Matsuura for helping out with the Windows issues.
+Hopefully most aspects have been tested, any remaining issues are of course my responsibility.

 ### Version 0.1.2

 Bug fix: